Ask Keri: It seems like everyone is talking about intermittent fasting. As an RD, do you recommend the practice?

 The research on the health benefits of intermittent fasting is pretty interesting.

-Most people try it for weight loss, research backs up its effectiveness.
+Most people try it for weight loss.
+Research backs up its effectiveness in patients with Type 2 diabetes.
 The most basic reason it can work for that purpose is that you’re simply going to eat less when restricting calories to set time periods.
 Fasting also reprograms your metabolism.
 When your body isn’t getting energy from food, it turns to its other fuel source: stored fat.
 By breaking down more fat and shrinking the size of fat cells, you end up with fat loss, and as a result, weight loss.